Approach

 Jensen Huang, CEO of NVIDIA

 Huang is talking about speed.
 Not perfection.
 Not building the best AI lab in financial services.
-Speed of adoption.
+Just speed.

-For PE firms, speed of adoption almost always means starting with external expertise.
-You can always build internally later, once you know what works.
+For PE firms, speed almost always means starting with external expertise.
+You can build internally later, once you know what works.
 What you cannot do is get back the 12 months you spent hiring and ramping a team while your competitors were already screening deals with AI.

 Where WorkWise Fits In

-This is the pattern we see work best.
-We build the first systems.
-We train the internal person or team on how everything works.
-Then we shift to a retainer for ongoing support.
+The pattern that works best: build the first systems with external help, train the internal team on how everything works, then shift to a retainer for ongoing support.

 The firm gets working AI in weeks instead of months.
 The internal team inherits production systems instead of starting from scratch.
-And the total cost over three years is roughly half of what a pure in-house build would cost.
+Total cost over three years is roughly half what a pure in-house build would cost.

 Frequently Asked Questions